 “Thanks, that’d be good.”

 “Ah … I haven’t got the cash, but I’ve got this ….”
-He pulled a heavy silver plate out of a holdall and placed it on the counter.
+Green pulled a heavy silver plate out of a holdall and placed it on the counter.

 Green stood, looking around at the goods on display, quite oblivious to them.
 Nervously, he looked at his watch.
 Twenty minutes till closing.
-Twenty minutes to get the picture back before his uncle would return from holiday the following day to find it missing.
+Twenty minutes to get the picture back before his uncle returned from holiday the following day to find it missing.
 Then all hell would break loose.

 After a few minutes, the ferret returned with the silver plate and a magnifying glass.
-He seemed jaunty, self-important.
+He seemed jaunty and self-important.
 “Where did you get this, sir?”

 Green decided to tell the truth.
 “Actually, my brother and me were digging some foundations the other day.
 We found it buried a couple of feet down.”